 - Approach the classroom ready to learn; leave personal problems outside the classroom.
 Try to avoid distractions. - Even if you do not sit close to the instructor, focus your attention directly on them. - Pay attention to the instructor's style and how the lecture is organized. - Participate; ask for clarification when - Take notes. - Listen for key words, name ents, and dates. - Don't make hasty judgy separate fact from opinion. - Connect what you he with what you already know.

 HOMEWORKSKILLS

-- gnments in this date of Keep track you have t
+- ichodatoo Keep track you have t

 - ande

 tice.
-In ,
+In .

-nt's respons,
+nt's respons.

 to learn the m.

-personal problems outsi.
+personal problems outs.

-; focus your attention directly on , how the lecture is organized.
+; focus your attention directly on . how the lecture is organized.